Naval Auxiliary Air Facility Lewiston: History

 closings, with the site being declared surplus to the Navy's requirements in 1946, and handed back to the cities of Auburn and Lewiston in 1947/1948.

+Royal Navy use of the airfield

+On 1 August 1943, the Naval Auxiliary Air Facility Lewiston was temporarily transferred to the Royal Navy.
+The previous day, 738 Naval Air Squadron—then operating as a pilot training unit—arrived from USNAS Quonset Point to begin advanced training for Fleet Air Arm personnel.
+The squadron’s role was to familiarise pilots, who had already completed their initial instruction at United States Navy schools, with Royal Navy carrier‑flying procedures and operational methods.
+After completing this phase, aircrew were posted to newly formed squadrons in the United States.
+738 Squadron operated a range of American aircraft during its time at Lewiston, including the Grumman Avenger, Vought Corsair, Grumman Wildcat, North American Harvard, and a single Grumman Goose.
+On 14 February 1945, the squadron relocated to USNAS Brunswick, after which NAAF Lewiston was returned to United States Navy control.

 Units

 Torpedo Squadron 153 (VT-153) was established at NAAF Lewiston on 26 March 1945, transferring to Naval Air Station Oceana, Virginia, on 1 June 1945.

 Current day

 The former naval facility operates as Auburn/Lewiston Municipal Airport.